-We hope that you have found this guide helpful, and we wish you every success in your apprenticeship.
-As an MITSkills apprentice you will be enrolled as a learner and as such you will have full access to a range of resources and support services.
+We hope that you have found this guide helpful and we wish you every success in your apprenticeship.
+As an MIT Skills apprentice you will be enrolled as a learner and as such you will have full access to a range of resources and support services.

-The following information on the following can be found on our website.
-Those marked with\ form our terms and conditions accepted by yourself (hardcopies are available on request).
+Information on the following can be found on our website.
+Those marked with, \, form our terms and conditions accepted by yourself (hardcopies are available on request).

-- Learner Code of Conduct and Disciplinary Procedure\
+Learner Code of Conduct and Disciplinary Procedure

-- Exam and Assessment Regulations
+Exam and Assessment Regulations

-- Internal Quality Assurance and Appeals Policies\
+Internal Quality Assurance and Appeals Policies

-- □ Code of Conduct\
+Code of Conduct

-- Health and Safety\
+Health and Safety

-- Equality and Diversity\
+Equality and Diversity

-- □ Safeguarding\
+Safeguarding

-- □ Anti-Bullying and Anti-Harassment\
+Anti-Bullying and Anti-Harassment

-- Apprenticeship Care Leaver Bursary Policy
+Apprenticeship Care Leaver Bursary Policy

-- □ Apprentice Care Leaver Bursary Declaration
+Apprenticeship Care Leaver Bursary Declaration

-- □ Prevent\
+Prevent

-External Links
+Extern al Links - https://mitskills.com/learner-support-iag-links/

-- □ Apprenticeships and Benefits
+Apprenticeships and Benefits

-- □ English and Maths Learning Resources
+English and Maths Learning Resources

-- □ Careers help and guidance
+Careers help and guidance

-- □ NUS Card
+NUS Card

-- □ Apprentice Oyster photocard
+Apprentice Oyster photocard